bouvin87/Inventera.nu/replit.md

 **Articles**: Inventory items that can be counted
 - Fields: id, articleNumber, description, length, location, inventoryCount, notes, isInventoried, lastInventoriedBy, lastInventoriedAt
+- **Note**: inventoryCount, notes, isInventoried, lastInventoriedBy, lastInventoriedAt are deprecated in favor of separate InventoryCount records

+**InventoryCounts**: Individual inventory counts performed by users (multiple counts per article)
+- Fields: id, articleId (foreign key), userId, count, notes, createdAt
+- Each article can have multiple inventory counts from different users
+- Supports expandable rows in UI showing all counts with user information and totals

 **Order Lines**: Items from orders that need to be picked and verified
 - Fields: id, orderNumber, articleNumber, description, length, quantity, pickStatus, isInventoried, inventoriedBy, inventoriedAt